-The big problems occur when a hose is left on the spigot and prevents the thing from draining, or the frost proof unit is installed with a slope backwards, into the house.
+The big problems occur when a hose is left on the spigot and prevents the thing from draining, or the frost-proof unit is installed with a slope backward, into the house.

 Design flaw.
 Because there is never supposed to be water in the barrel, some are made of flimsy material so the moment water freezes it fractures the pipe.
 When the sucker thaws is when the basement or crawl space gets flooded.

 Removing them for replacement after a freezing episode can be troublesome too.
 This is because the loss of barrel integrity causes it to twist apart, often leaving chunks of faucet hidden or buried in the wall.